Group-5-Final-Project/Final-Project/README.md

 ### Split the Data into Training and Testing:

-The processed dataframe will be further split into features - data columns that will be analysed and output- where the results of training set will be compared against to know the accuracy of the model.
+The processed dataframe will be further split into features - data columns that will be analysed and output- where the results of training set will be compared against to know the accuracy of the model

 Define features set as (X), and target array as (y).